 A rabies clinic is not a spring tradition everywhere.
 It is important for us, though, for New England sees more cases of rabies than in other parts of the U.S. because of an epizootic (an epidemic that occurs in animals) among raccoons.
-Massachusetts' vaccination program through vaccine-filled fish bait, dropped in the wild for raccoons, has been very helpful in turning back the tide of this animal epidemic.
-Yet, it is still here.
-Its deadly potential calls for awareness.
-Exposure calls for urgency.
+Massachusetts' vaccination program through fish bait dropped in the wild for raccoons has been very successful in turning back the tide of this animal epidemic, yet, it is still here and its deadly potential calls for awareness and exposure calls for urgency.

 As people will be outdoors more often in the spring, we increase our chances, just as our pets do, of crossing paths with some form of wildlife.
 Raccoons, skunks, foxes, coyotes and bats have the highest incidence of rabies in our area.
 This is the time to remind our children, "Pat your own.
 Leave others alone."
-That rule is not just for children, though.
-Just last week, someone from Halifax had to receive the post exposure vaccinations for rabies, after being bitten in the face while playing with a loose dog at Nantasket beach.
-The dog ran away and so, there was no way to discover vaccination history or to quarantine it.

-In addition to being mindful that wonderful wildlife is to be watched from a distance, it is a good idea to know a few basics about the disease so that if there is exposure, you can understand the urgency of that situation.
-The disease is a virus carried in the saliva, entering the central nervous system of the host through a bite or a non-bite exposure, eventually causing a fatal case of encephalomyelitis.
+In addition to being mindful that wildlife is wonderful but it is only for watching from a distance, it is a good idea to know a few basics about the disease so that if there is exposure, you can understand the urgency of that situation.
+The disease is a virus that is carried in the saliva, entering the central nervous system of the host through a bite or a non-bite exposure, causing an encephalomyelitis that is almost always fatal.
 Whenever a person or pet receives an animal bite, immediate washing of the wound with soap and water is the first line of defense.
 It greatly reduces the risk of contracting rabies.